People in the Northeast could prevent a Covid-19 surge like the one in the South by following these measures, Fauci says - Local News 8

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Lauren Mascarenhas, Naomi Thomas, Jason Hoffman, Deidre McPhillips, Rebekah Riess, Devon Sayers, Amy Simonson and Jennifer Henderson contributed to this report.
+CNN’s Lauren Mascarenhas, Naomi Thomas, Jason Hoffman, Deidre McPhillips, Rebekah Riess, Jason Hanna, Jamie Gumbrecht, Devon Sayers, Amy Simonson and Jennifer Henderson contributed to this report.

 Comments